Clean Water and Sanitation

-Matilda’s family are not the only ones benefiting from the well dug by Free The Children.
+Matilda’s family are not the only ones benefitting from the well dug by Free The Children.
 Local school children and their families can also access fresh water, she says.

-Matilda is grateful to Free The Children and was inspired by the organization to pay it forward.
+Matilda is grateful to Free The Children and was inspired by the organisation to pay it forward.

 “Free The Children is special in my life,” says Matilda.
 “It encourages me to help others.”